-Note: You can use either IPv4/IPv6 address or DNS name.
+NOTE: You can use either IPv4/IPv6 address or DNS name.

-- Combining IPv4 and IPv6 address to create a GigaVUE-FM HA group is not allowed. - In case of dual stack environment, if the DNS name resolves to both IPv4 and IPv6 addresses, then IPv6 is preferred. - 5.
-Click Continue.
-The Add Devices section appears with the first GigaVUE-FM instance (the instance that you are logged-in) added to the HA group.
-The details of the instance such as Status, IP Address, Software Version, System Uptime, and Reachable status appear as shown in Figure 39Add GigaVUE-FM Instances to the HA Group.
+- Combining IPv4 and IPv6 address to create a GigaVUE-FM HA group is not allowed. - In case of dual stack environment, if the DNS name resolves to both IPv4 and IPv6 addresses, then IPv6 is preferred. - External IP Address/DNS Name - Third Party Authentication URL (Optional) details, if required.

+6. Click Add to add the first instance to the HA group.

+7. To add the second and third GigaVUE-FM instances, enter the following details: